About Ian Johnson...

 is meant as an ongoing conversation with you, so please ask questions and speak back.
 How can I help you?
 What is unclear?
 Make it your goal to start catching the errors (grammatical, syntactical, etc.) which I alert you to as the year goes on.
 This way I am assessing your best final drafts.

 We are primarily readers of fiction in my classes.
 Thus, I aim to help you better understand the ways that authors of imaginative literature use language to create meaning and to reveal a text's context.
 I equip you with tools and strategies to interpret that meaning and context for yourself and with others.
 My hope is that you will make meaningful (and sometimes unexpected) connections to your world every time you enter my class.

 I don't teach you what or how to think.
 That is the opposite of education.
 Again, I give you tools to generate your own thinking and the space to articulate that thinking about the material.
-Put another way, I foster the conditions for students to have conversations with the authors we read and to communicate that "conversation" freely in individual reading responses and group and class discussion.
+Put another way, I foster the conditions for students to have conversations with the authors we read and to communicate that "conversation" freely, both in individual reading responses and in group and class work.